ro11net/tpi2-talos/README.md

 ### snippet ###
 ```

-#

 This next part is important to the high availability of our cluster.
-Scince we will be using 3 controlplane nodes, we are going to create a virtual IP on each controlplane nodes which will be used to join new nodes to the cluster as well as access via kubectl or talosctl.
+Since we will be using 3 controlplane nodes, we are going to create a virtual IP on each controlplane nodes which will be used to join new nodes to the cluster as well as access via kubectl or talosctl.

-#

 - Configure the hostname and vip